5 Things to Consider When Choosing an AA Sponsor

 This page details five things to consider when choosing a sponsor in Alcoholics Anonymous (AA).

-When the time comes, the following are important factors you’ll want to consider when choosing your AA sponsor.
+When the time comes, the following are factors you'll want to consider when choosing your AA sponsor:

-Combining the emotional ups and downs of a new relationship with recovery can quickly create triggers and increase the risk of relapse.
-That’s why AA often recommends choosing a sponsor of your own gender.
-This can help keep your focus exactly where it needs to be—on recovery.
+Combining the emotional ups and downs of a new relationship with recovery can create triggers (people, places, or feelings that can increase cravings) and may increase relapse risk.
+That's why AA often suggests choosing a sponsor of your own gender, similar to how gender-specific support can create focused recovery environments.
+This can help keep your focus where it needs to be, which is on recovery.

 When you're looking for an AA sponsor, it helps to write down a few questions before you speak to potential candidates.
 Can a potential sponsor answer "yes" to the following?

-If they answer “no” to any of these three questions, they’re probably not the sponsor you’re looking for right now.
+If they answer "no" to any of these three questions, they may not be the right sponsor for you right now.

 For someone to sponsor you, they need to have worked the steps themselves.
-If they don’t have a sponsor or their sponsor doesn’t recommend sponsoring others, there may be things going on behind the scenes that could inhibit the relationship.
+If they don't have a sponsor, or their sponsor doesn't support them sponsoring others, there may be factors that could make the relationship harder to maintain.

 Here are two sponsor personality factors you'll want to consider:

 Are they enjoying life in recovery?
-A good sponsor experiences laughter and enjoyment in life.
-It’s not all sunshine, but some joy should be present.
+A good sponsor often shows moments of laughter and enjoyment.
+Recovery isn't always easy, but you will still notice joy.
 Do they smile?
 Laugh?

 If possible, spend time with them outside of meetings.
 You might even visit them at home.
 Seeing what they're like with their family can give you a better idea of what things are really like, and whether they could be a good sponsor.